luk3Sky/Ignio-API/README.md

 ```

 ## Services
+- `gateway-server` -- Provide route handling and proxy as a gateway to the microservices and UAA service
-- `discovery-server` -- Provide service discovery of between microservices
+- `ignio-registry` -- Provide service discovery of between microservices and registration
+- `device-data-service` -- Provide CRUD operations for device data and associated entities
+- `device-analysis-service` -- Provide analysis of the device data and provide real-time alerts

-## packages
+## packages in each microservice

-- `models` — to hold our entities;
+- `domain` — to hold our entities;
-- `repositories` — to communicate with the database;
+- `repository` — to communicate with the database;
-- `services` — to hold our business logic;
+- `service` — to hold our business logic;
-- `controllers` — to listen to the client;
+- `web.rest` — to listen to the client and associated rest endpoints;

 - `resources/` - Contains all the static resources, templates and property files.
+- `resources/config` - Contains all the configuration files.
+- `resources/i18n` - Contains message properties.
 - `resources/static` - contains static resources such as css, js and images.
 - `resources/templates` - contains server-side templates which are rendered by Spring.
-- `resources/application.properties` - It contains application-wide properties.
-Spring reads the properties defined in this file to configure your application.
-You can define server’s default port, server’s context path, database URLs etc, in this file.
+- `resources/config/application.yml, application-dev.yml, application-prod.yml` - Contains application-wide properties.
+Spring reads the properties defined in these files to configure the application including server’s default port, server’s context path, database URLs etc.

 - `test/` - contains unit and integration tests